Covag94/Custom-vector/README.md

 # Custom Vector Implementation in C++

-A minimal but robust implementation of a dynamic array (`Vector`) class template in C++, mimicking much of the functionality and interface of `std::vector`.
+A robust implementation of a dynamic array (`Vector`) class template in C++, mimicking much of the functionality and interface of `std::vector` and unit tests.

 ## Features